DataFriend101/Canadian-Healthcare-Workforce-Analysis/README.md

 - Health Workforce Canada (2020-2024) Raw - CIHI dataset

 # Data Notes
-- All figures represent 4 professions only: Physicians, Physiotherapists, Psychologists, and Registered Nurses.
-Selected for complete data availability across all provinces and years.
-- Northwest Territories and Nunavut report combined Registered Nurse counts under CIHI methodology; this affects per-capita rate comparisons for these two territories specifically, which was mentioned in the excel and the Power BI file.
+- Northwest Territories and Nunavut report combined Registered Nurse counts under CIHI methodology; this affects per-capita rate comparisons for these two territories specifically, which was documented in the Data_Note column of the cleaned dataset and referenced in dashboard tooltips.
 - Some demographic breakdowns (age, gender) contain suppressed or missing values for smaller provinces/territories, consistent with CIHI's privacy thresholds for small sample sizes.